junobuild/examples/node/analytics/download/README.md

-# NodeJS - Analytics - Collect
+# NodeJS - Analytics - Download

-A NodeJS to download page views from [Juno](https://juno.build) analytics.
+A script to download all the entries of your [Juno](https://juno.build) analytics.

 ## Getting started